 Part of the development of well-educated people is the manner in which they conduct themselves professionally.
 The more professionally you conduct yourself, the better you will be prepared to handle yourself in any situation.

 The Career and Professional Development Center offers two business etiquette dinners each semester.
 These are formal dinners where students have the opportunity to interact with peers, colleagues, and professionals to practice good business etiquette.
+Information about the fall 2017 Etiquette Dinner program will be posted closer to the semester.

 The Career and Professional Development Center does not refund mock interview and/or etiquette meal fees, except for very rare situations.